All Products

 PRIMARY KEY (id, name)

-) with compression = {'class': 'ZstdCompressor'};
+) WITH compression = {'class': 'ZstdCompressor'};

-CREATE TABLE persioninfo (
+CREATE TABLE personinfo (

 id int,